PsyTeachR/book-template/docs/02-style-guide.md

 ## References

 Include references using the bibliography key, such as `@R-base`, which provides an in-line citation like @R-base.
-You can aslo use square brackets to create a parenthetical citation, like `[@R-bookdown]` [@R-bookdown].
+You can also use square brackets to create a parenthetical citation, like `[@R-bookdown]` [@R-bookdown].

 You need to add any R packages you want to cite by adding them to the code chunk in the index file and then referencing them by `@R-pckgname`.